ubergarm/RottenEconomy/README.md

 * `Left Shift` hold to cling to wall and release to wall jump

 #### Ping
-* `V` open ping menu to notify friends of points of interest
+* `v` open ping menu to notify friends of points of interest

 #### Grave Keeper
 * `Right Click` retrieve your grave (don't try to break it)